joostvangils/BPMN_RPA/README.md

 ```

 ### Databases
 BPMN-RPA uses a SQLite database by default that is automatically generated.
-If you want to use MsSql server or PostgreSQL server instead, then install MsSqlServer or PostgreSQL on the local machine and manually create a database called "Orchestrator".
+If you want to use MsSql server or PostgreSQL server instead, then install MsSqlServer or PostgreSQL on the host machine and manually create a database called "Orchestrator".
 The WorkflowEngine has a 'use_sql_server' and 'use_postgresql' parameter in the constructor.
 Set the parameter to True to use MsSql server or PostgreSQL server instead of the default SQLite database.
 When using either use_sql_server or use_postgresql, you can also specify the 'connection_string' parameter.
 Default the following connection string is used:
 - for MsSql server: "Driver={ODBC Driver 17 for SQL Server};Server=localhost;Database=orchestrator;Trusted_Connection=yes;"
 - for Postgres: "dbname=orchestrator host=localhost user=postgres password=postgres"